Doctor Who (pinball)

-Doctor Who is a pinball machine designed by Bill Pfutzenreuter (Pfutz) and Barry Oursler, and released by Midway (under the Bally brand name) in September 1992.
+Doctor Who is a pinball machine designed by Bill Pfutzenreuter and Barry Oursler, and released by Midway (under the Bally brand name) in September 1992.
 It is based on the BBC television series Doctor Who.

 Design

+The initial design for the game by Bill Pfutzenreuter was found not to be enjoyable, so he asked Barry Oursler for assistance.

 The first 100 games included a moving Dalek topper that would turn side-to-side while was speaking.
 The effect was achieved by fitting the robot's body with a complex motor, cam, and optoelectronics system.
 Its complexity and expense led to it being cut from the production run.
 Software support for this feature remained in the game, and production Dalek toppers can be made to move with aftermarket kits.

 Prototypes used the old Bally-style backbox (and a different backglass), but this was changed to the Williams-style one to lower production costs.

 The design of the time-expander was protected by a patent.
+This mini-playfield area was designed to be as small as possible.

 The license was primarily aimed at the European market.

+The game was originally designed to feature Anthony Ainley's the Master much more heavily than in the final version.